blueyeco/hub-api/sections/ios-sdk.md

 <img src="http://hub.blueye.com/img/docs/track_dict.png" />

-As shown above, additional metdata such as a title / brief description or an image URL can also be set, but are not required.
-The more information that is specified though, the more engaging the data in your analytics dashboard will be, as shown in the next section.
+The more information that is specified, the more engaging the data in your analytics dashboard will be, as shown in the next section.

 ### Analytics Dashboard